General Enquiries: contact@progressivei.co.uk

 — Kelly

-“Hello, I’m Joanne Amos, and I’m proud to be the Registered Manager of Old School House.
+“Hello, I’m Jo, and I’m proud to be the Registered Manager of Old School House.

 I have worked in the children’s care sector for over ten years and hold a Level 5 qualification in Leadership and Management for Children and Young People’s Services.
 Throughout my career, I have been passionate about creating safe, nurturing environments where children feel valued, supported, and able to thrive.